derpygamer2142/MeowerBot.py/docs/index.md

 MeowerBot.py is a bot library for https://meower.org (open source at https://github.com/meower-media-co/)

-MeowerBot.py it self is located at https://github.com/meower-community/MeowerBot.py
+MeowerBot.py itself is located at https://github.com/meower-community/MeowerBot.py